,

 A few tips for making the best homemade sauerkraut:

 • Make sure everything is clean.
-Since this process relies on a certain type of bacteria for fermentation, it is important to remove as much unwanted bacteria as possible.
-No need to bleach anything (please don’t!), but make sure the jar or crock has been washed well in warm, soapy water, and wash your hands well too!
+Since this process relies on a certain type of bacteria for fermentation, it’s important to remove as many unwanted bacteria as possible.
+No need to bleach anything (please don’t!)
+However, ensure the jar or crock has been washed well in warm, soapy water, and wash your hands well too!

 • Get rid of the air.
 As explained above, the beneficial bacteria need an anaerobic environment to ferment correctly.
 Using any of the methods I explained above will accomplish this.